Verified

 Grammatical Analysis

 Avigatapaccaya: [m.]
 Non-disappearance condition.
-Formed by a (not) + vigata (disappeared, gone) + paccaya (condition).
+Formed by a (not) + vigata (disappeared, departed) + paccaya (condition).

 Orthodox Definition